 The dotted line within the white area on the virtual screen represents the area within which the craftcutter can actually cut.
 So when you align your pattern within the cutter, be sure that none of your cuts are outside that line.

-Do not resize the graphic.
+If you want to try one of my SVG files, please do not resize the graphic.
 If you accidentally do, then close your file without saving it and try again.

-I used a brand new Cricut-brand cutting mat and gold “vellum” that I got at Jo-Anne’s.
+For my first experiment, I used a brand new Cricut-brand cutting mat and gold “vellum” that I got at Jo-Anne’s.
 (This media was #10709033U from The Paper Company, Lincoln Park, NJ.
 I’ve seen it at other craft stores, but haven’t been able to find an online source for you.)